EvelynPloetz/Deep-LASI/docs/source/examples/example-3c-FRET-Dynamic.rst

 Trace Extraction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In order to extract the traces, we continued like the section **Trace Extraction, 2c-FRET-Dynamic, linking**, with the only difference in the *Frame Selection* part, that we left it to be from 2 to 3000.
-An example of the extracted traces is shown on :numref:`3c_all_particle_detected`
+An example of the extracted traces is shown on :numref:``

 .. figure:: ./../../figures/examples/.png
    :width: 600